 We might wonder, Why can’t both be false?
 Maybe capitalism is mostly good, but universal health care can also be good.
 There are often more options than we see at first.
-To assume less viable options than really exist is to suppress evidence and commit a popular fallacy known as the “false dilemma.”
+To assume that there are less viable options than those that really exist is to suppress evidence and commit a popular fallacy known as the false dilemma.

-When we object to an argument, we need to be able to describe it and fully understand it or what we have to say will be irrelevant.
-To do so is to be “charitable.”
-To misunderstand or misrepresent another people’s view could destroy our chances of saying anything relevant.
+When we object to an argument or belief, we need to be able to describe it and fully understand it, or what we have to say against it will be irrelevant.
+To properly describe an argument or belief is to be charitable.
+To misrepresent another person’s view destroys our chances of saying anything relevant about it.
 Consider the following argument:

-- People who believe in God life a better life.
+- People who believe in God live a better life.

 - We have some reason to engage in actions that offer us benefits.

 - Therefore, we have some reason to believe in God.